 A course on the developmental aspects of human sexuality in the context of human relationships.
 The course will include the social and learned influences on the development of gender identity and sexual orientation, a review of the anatomy and physiology of the reproductive system, human sexual response, modes of sexual expression, values clarification, sexual responsibility, human sexual dysfunction, and sexual adjustment during pregnancy, illness, and aging.

 SOC 210 - Sociology of Death and Dying (3)

 While our responses to death and dying would seem to be very personal and therefore individually determined, they are, in fact, greatly influenced by the beliefs of society.
 Therefore, this course will not only examine the physiology of death and dying, but will primarily emphasize the sociology of death and dying.
 Focus will be on social factors related to causes of death and routines and rituals related to dying, death, funeral and burial practices, and grieving.

-SWK 307 - Human Behavior and the Social Environment I (3)
+SWK 307 - Human Behavior and the Social Environment I: Micro (3)

 The course examines human behavior from conception through very old age.
 Throughout the course, the physical, intellectual, social, and emotional growth of individuals and families (micro systems) are studied.
 Each aspect of development is examined in the context of the environment's influence upon optimal growth.
 Additionally, attention is given to the interplay among culture, socioeconomic status, and ethnicity upon human behavior through the life course.

 Prerequisite: Sophomore standing or permission of the department